Or at least somewhat more secure servers.

 A baseline important detail to use modern web services is SSL, a notoriously tedious process.
-This recently got easier and cheaper with Let’s Encrypt and their client software letsencruptnosudo or simp_le, or the full-stack webserver caddy, which automates the process, or the EFF certbot.
+This recently got easier and cheaper with Let’s Encrypt and their client software letsencryptnosudo or simp_le, or the full-stack webserver caddy, which automates the process, or the EFF certbot.

 Private development servers

 For Mac users with a copy of Mac OS Server

-- it is easy to setup up a local SSL site.
+it is easy to setup up a local (optionally SSL) site.
 This costs $25, but saves you a few hours, so probably worth it.